build-on-aws/content/posts/practical-cloud-guide/deploy-a-java-application-on-linux/index.md

 description: "As a cloud engineer you will deploy a variety of applications on different types of servers in the cloud.
 Learn how to deploy a SpringBoot Java application on a AWS Lightsail Linux VPS."
 tags:
     - tutorials
-    - Java
+    - java
-    - SpringBoot
+    - spring-boot
-    - Lightsail
+    - lightsail
-    - "IT Pros"
+    - it-pros
-authorGithubAlias: "spara"
+authorGithubAlias: spara
-authorName: "Sophia Parafina"
+authorName: Sophia Parafina
-date: "2023-31-05"
+date: 2023-31-05
 ---

 The [previous tutorial]() demonstrated how to create a Windows Server VPS and deploy an ASP.NET Core application.
 A common and similar task is deploying a Java application on a Linux server.
 While Javascript frameworks such as Node.js have increased in popularity for applications in the cloud, Java frameworks such as SpringBoot are equally popular in enterprise environments.